jmGithub2021/CHAVI3DS/README.md

 The radiotherapy dose (RTDOSE) object of the DICOM standard is used for transferring the dose distributions calculated by radiation therapy TPS.
 The dose distributions in an RTDOSE may be presented as 2D or 3D grids.

 #### De-identification
-De-identification is a process of detecting the patients’ personal identifiers and removing or modifying those  identifiers from the data
+De-identification is a process of detecting the patients’ personal identifiers and removing or modifying those  identifiers from the data.

 <p align="right">(<a href="#top">back to top</a>)</p>